Regular Expressions

 Match the preceding character at most n times. |

-Some commonly used quantifiers have a shorthand:
+Some commonly used quantifiers have a shorthand, as shown in Table 13.3.

 Symbol |